torvalds/linux/Documentation/powerpc/transactional_memory.rst

 These can be checked by the user program's abort handler as TEXASR[0:7].
 If bit 7 is set, it indicates that the error is consider persistent.
-For example a TM_CAUSE_ALIGNMENT will be persistent while a TM_CAUSE_RESCHED will not.
+For example a TM_CAUSE_ALIGNMENT will be persistent while a TM_CAUSE_RESCHED will yest.

 GDB
 ===

-GDB and ptrace are not currently TM-aware.
+GDB and ptrace are yest currently TM-aware.
 If one stops during a transaction, it looks like the transaction has just started (the checkpointed state is presented).
-The transaction cannot then be continued and will take the failure handler route.
+The transaction canyest then be continued and will take the failure handler route.
 Furthermore, the transactional 2nd register state will be inaccessible.
-GDB can currently be used on programs using TM, but not sensibly in parts within transactions.
+GDB can currently be used on programs using TM, but yest sensibly in parts within transactions.

 POWER9